SeneGambiaTravel Directory

 What to do

-Pirogue tours from villages like Toubacouta, Missirah or Ndangane are the only way to properly see the delta.
-A full day takes you through mangrove channels, past the bird sanctuary at Île aux Oiseaux, and to a remote beach lunch.
+Pirogue tours from Toubacouta, Missirah or Ndangane are really the only way in.
+A full day winds through the mangroves, past the bird colony at Île aux Oiseaux, and out to a beach lunch somewhere quiet.

-The Serer shell-mound islands are a uniquely Sine-Saloum phenomenon: villages built up over centuries on mounds of discarded oyster and clam shells.
+The Serer shell-mound islands are a Sine-Saloum oddity you won't find elsewhere: whole villages raised over centuries on mounds of discarded oyster and clam shells.

 Where to stay

-Keur Bamboung in Toubacouta is a community-run eco-lodge in the bush — the most atmospheric option.
-Lodge des Collines de Niassam offers tree-house and stilt accommodation with full board.
+Keur Bamboung near Toubacouta is a community-run eco-lodge out in the bush — the one with the most atmosphere.
+Lodge des Collines de Niassam does tree-house and stilt rooms with full board.

 Top highlights